jameswebber1/On-nonparametric-density-estimation-on-linear-and-nonlinear-manifolds/README.md

 You will need the IRtools codes in your directory before using this code.
 They can be found here https://github.com/jnagy1/IRtools.

 Further descriptions of the codes are given in the code files in the main zip.
+The codes given here are to implement the algorithms proposed in https://arxiv.org/pdf/1901.03780.pdf.
+For implementation of the methods compared against, see the referenced literature.

 Example 1 (in the main zip) runs algorithm 1 of https://arxiv.org/pdf/1901.03780.pdf with densities 1-4 as described in the same paper.